ncatlab/nlab-content/pages/2667.md

 is the forgetful 2-functor.
 A **morphism** of Schur functors is a modification between such pseudonatural transformations.
 =--

-What this proposed definition makes immediately clear is that _Schur functors can be composed_.
-This provides a satisfying conceptual explanation of the phenomenon of _plethysm_, as we will explore in the next two sections.
+What this proposed definition makes immediately clear is that _Schur functors are closed under composition_.
+This provides a satisfying conceptual explanation of _plethysm_, as we will explore in the next two sections.

 ## Representability ##